Seahawks add key pieces with Day Two picks in the 2022 NFL draft

 “With the commitment that we have to the run game we want that group of guys really raring from the get-go,” Carroll said.
 “There’s no doubt it’s a volatile spot — guys get banged up.
 We need rotations.
 And we like playing multiple guys.
 We don’t have any problem with that at all.”

-The selection of Lucas means the Seahawks could now have three new starters on their offensive line in 2022 — Cross at left tackle, Lucas on the right and veteran free agent signee Austin Blythe at center, though Lucas will have to beat out Jake Curhan, who started five games last year at right tackle.
+The selection of Lucas means the Seahawks could now have three new starters on their offensive line in 2022 — Cross at left tackle, Lucas on the right and veteran free-agent signee Austin Blythe at center, though Lucas will have to beat out Jake Curhan, who started five games last year at right tackle.

 The team’s starting guards from a year ago return in Damien Lewis on the left side and Gabe Jackson on the right.

-The prospect of starting rookies at each tackle spot could be “a challenge,” Carroll said Friday.
-But he said the team feels each has the potential to make that leap.
+The prospect of starting rookies at each tackle spot could be “a challenge.
+It’ll be a race to get these guys ready to go.
+Fortunately both guys have done a lot of playing,” Carroll said.

-Lucas grew up a Seahawks fan and said his first memory is watching the Super Bowl loss to the Steelers in 2006 with his dad saying “we weren’t happy” at the final score.
+Lucas, who became the first WSU player drafted by the Seahawks since Seattle took cornerback Marcus Trufant with the 11th overall pick in 2003, grew up a Seahawks fan and said his first memory is watching the Super Bowl loss to the Steelers in 2006 with his dad saying “we weren’t happy” at the final score.

 As for Mafe, Carroll said he will be an edge rusher and outside linebacker in the team’s new defensive scheme, which will incorporate more 3-4 looks, while playing as an outside rusher in the 4-3.
+Mafe had seven sacks last year at Minnesota and improved his draft stock with a strong showing at the Senior Bowl.
+Edge rusher seemed an obvious need for the Seahawks after the team released veterans Carlos Dunlap and Benson Mayowa and with Rasheem Green also remaining unsigned.

 Along with pick 109 on Saturday the Seahawks have three other picks (Nos.
 145, 153 and 229) as the draft concludes with rounds four through seven.